Patients

 Innovative Approach

-This innovative approach improves a patient’s likelihood of receiving a drug targeted at the genetic profile of their particular tumor while allowing for new therapies in development to be added as the trial progresses.
+This innovative approach makes it more likely a patient will receive a drug targeted at the genetic profile of their particular tumor while allowing for new therapies in development to be added as the trial progresses.

-For some patients, their tumor will not match any of the genetic changes that are being tested in the trial and their tumors have continued to grow or have recurred on drugs to help their immune system target their cancer.
+For some patients, their tumor will not match any of the genetic changes that are being tested in the trial.
 These patients may be able to join a “non-match” sub-study, or group, in Lung-MAP.

-Patients in these sub-studies may receive combinations of drugs that may better help their immune system fight the cancer cells or the standard of care.
+Patients in a non-match sub-study may receive combinations of drugs that may help their immune system fight the cancer cells, or they may receive the standard of care.

-Only patients and their doctors can decide if Lung-MAP participation is the right choice.
-Eligible patients have been diagnosed with non-small cell lung cancer, and have received at least one dose of chemotherapy.
+Only you and your doctor can decide if Lung-MAP participation is the right choice.
+The trial is for patients who have been diagnosed with non-small cell lung cancer, and have received at least one dose of chemotherapy.
 Lung-MAP patients must be at least 18 years old.
-Patients should ask their doctors about Lung-MAP.
+You should ask your doctor about Lung-MAP.

 Yes.
-Results of genetic testing will be reported to study doctors, who will discuss these results with their patients.
+Results of genetic testing will be reported to your doctor, who will discuss these results with you.

 Lung-MAP is open at sites across the United States.
 To find a participating site nearby, visit the Lung-MAP page on the ClinicalTrials.gov website.
 A list of these institutions is also available on the Find a Location page.